 The Foundation records contributions of cash and other assets as well as unconditional promises to give (pledges) in the period in which they are received.
 Pledges considered likely of collection within one year are recorded at their net realizable value.
 Contributions to be received after one year are discounted to present value using a credit adjusted rate of return.
 All contributions are considered available for unrestricted use unless specifically restricted by a donor.
 Contributions subject to donor-imposed restrictions are recorded as temporarily restricted support and are reclassified as unrestricted when the donor-imposed restriction has been fulfilled and/or the stipulated time period has elapsed.
 Contributions with donor-imposed restrictions that are met in the same accounting period are recorded as unrestricted income.
+Receivables are written-off when deemed uncollectable.

 Conditional promises to give are not recognized until they become unconditional promises to give, that is, when the conditions on which they depend are substantially met.
-During fiscal years 2015 and 2014, the Foundation received notification of certain intentions to give in the amount of \$490,000 and \$375,000, respectively.
+During fiscal years 2016 and 2015, the Foundation received notification of certain intentions to give in the amount of \$240,000 and \$490,000, respectively.
 However, due to their conditional nature, these gifts have not been reflected in the accompanying financial statements.